burnnat/hymns-of-the-faith/content/session-02/week-08/notes.md

  - Between two wives, Carpenter fathered 11 children (5 boys and 6 girls), and among his grandchildren include a member of parliament as well as prominent academics, lawyers, and businessmen

 Tune: Dmitri Bortnianski (1751–1825), 1825
- - Born in modern-day Ukraine (then part of the Russian Empire), joined the Russian imperial chapel choir at eight years old
+ - Born in modern-day Ukraine (then part of the Russian Empire), joined the Russian imperial chapel choir at the age of eight years old
  - The chapel choir director Baldassare Galuppi returned to Italy in 1769 and Bortnianski followed, studying in Venice, Rome, and Naples
- - After 10 years abroad, returned to Russia and in 1796 became the first Russian-born director of the imperial chapel choir
+ - After 10 years abroad, returned to Russia and in 1796 became the choir's first Russian-born director
  - In addition to sacred music, he wrote seven operas and other concert pieces
  - The tune {{{caps "St. Petersburg"}}} is named for the city where he lived and worked
  - His music later influenced famous Russian composers Tchaikovsky and Rachmaninoff